simpleviewinc/cms-bootcamp/README.md

 **Course:** https://beginnerjavascript.com/

 **Assessment:**
-- Add a click event listener to a button
+1. Create a new array that is a subset of a bigger array based on some criteria
-- Create a new array that is a subset of a bigger array based on some criteria
+1. Make a new array that is a transform of an existing array
-- Make a new array that is a transform of an existing array
+1. Use an object to create a map
-- Use an object to create a map
+1. Add a click event listener to a button
-- Grab the HTML from part of the DOM and copy it to another part of the DOM
+1. Grab the HTML from part of the DOM and copy it to another part of the DOM
-- Fetch data from an API and print the titles from the returned items to the DOM
+1. Fetch data from an API and print the titles from the returned items to the DOM

 ## Week 2
 ### CSS Grid